7 Best Accessible Design Tools in 2025

 2. Check Your Contrast With AudioEye’s Color Contrast Checker

-According to WCAG Success Criterion (SC) 1.4.3: Contrast (Minimum), the visual presentation of text and images of text must have a contrast ratio of at least 4.5:1.
+According to Web Content Accessibility Guidelines (WCAG) Success Criterion 1.4.3: Contrast (Minimum), the visual presentation of text and images of text must have a contrast ratio of at least 4.5:1.

 It’s important to actively test the contrast ratio for anything you design (including banner ads, social media posts, and emails) — because it’s not always obvious which color combinations have low contrast.

-For example, the classic combination of white text on a plain red background has a contrast of just 3.99:1.
+For example, the classic combination of white text on a plain red background has a contrast of just 3.99:1, meaning it’s likely incredibly hard for individuals with visual impairments to read.

 Check your colors →